Nome, Alaska: Gold rush

-During the period from 1900 to 1909, estimates of Nome's population reached as high as 20,000.
+Between 1900 and 1909, estimates of Nome's population reached as high as 20,000.
 The highest recorded population of Nome, in the 1900 United States Census, was 12,488.
 At this time, Nome was the largest city in the Alaska Territory.
-Early in this period, the U.S. Army policed the area, and expelled any inhabitant each autumn who did not have shelter (or the resources to pay for shelter) for the harsh winter.
+Early in this period, the U.S. Army policed the area, and expelled any inhabitant each autumn who did not have shelter, or the resources to pay for shelter, for the harsh winter.